philc/book-notes/four thousand weeks - oliver burkeman.md

       will conform to your desires for it."
 * You are here (chap 8)
-  * Future chasing mindset -- "When I finally xyz, then I can relax/become satisfied" -- is a limiting mindset which converts the present moment into mere stepping stones to the future, sapping it of enjoyment.
+  * Future chasing mindset -- "When I finally xyz, then I can relax/become satisfied" -- is a limiting mindset which converts the present moment into mere stepping stones to the future, sapping the present of enjoyment.
   * "[People are] like donkeys running after carrots that are hanging in front of their faces from sticks attached to their own collars.
 They are never here.
 They never get there.
 They are never alive." - Alan Watts
   * Concerning his child's developmental milestones, "I came to realize that I didn't want to squander these days of his *actual* existence by focusing solely on how best to use them for the sake of his future one."
     * Young kids are "sheer presence" existing only in the current moment.
-  * Causal catastrophe: "the belief that 'the proof of the rightness or wrongness of some way of brining up children is the kind of adults it produces.'".
+  * Causal catastrophe: "the belief that 'the proof of the rightness or wrongness of some way of bringing up children is the kind of adults it produces.'".
 "Its effect is to sap childhood of any intrinsic value, by treating it as nothing but a training ground for adulthood."
   * "Because children grow up, we think a child's purpose is to grow up.
 But a child's purpose is to be a